The rules for making Chianti Classico

 • at least 13.0% for Chianti Classico Gran Selezione DOCG

-• A vine may yield a maximum of three kilos.
+• Each vine can only produce a maximum of three kilos of grapes.

 • Minimum total acidity: 4.5 g/l

-More about the production regulations for Chianti Classico
+More about the rules for making Chianti Classico

 Back